reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 The tradeoff we're making here is that `<ProfileTimeline>` will be inconsistent with other components and potentially show an older item.
 Click "Next" a few times, and you'll notice it.
 But thanks to that, we were able to cut down the transition time from 1000ms to 300ms.

 Whether or not it's an appropriate tradeoff depends on the situation.
-But it's a handy tool, especially when the content doesn't change very visible between items, and the user might not even realize they were looking at a stale version for a second.
+But it's a handy tool, especially when the content doesn't change noticeably between items, and the user might not even realize they were looking at a stale version for a second.

 It's worth noting that `useDeferredValue` is not *only* useful for data fetching.
 It also helps when an expensive component tree causes an interaction (e.g. typing in an input) to be sluggish.
 Just like we can "defer" a value that takes too long to fetch (and show its old value despite others components updating), we can do this with trees that take too long to render.